oncomouse/courses/2020/engl460fall2020/06-remote.md

 title: "ENGL 460 – Where Are My Files?"
 ---

-Since we are at midterm and we will be moving into looking at some other examples of digital writing over the next two weeks, it seems a good time to reflect on what we have learned and cover a few lingering topics related to Jekyll.
-This week, we will discuss more about Jekyll and GitHub.
+This week will be discussing GitHub more directly.
+Specifically, we will be exploring many of its more powerful features and learn a bit about how to use it in larger and more complicated projects.

-# How Does Jekyll Work?
+We will also learn about how to use GitHub to work on local copies of our projects and use a more powerful text editor outside of our browser in order to do this work more quickly and efficiently.
+Finally, we will learn how to run a Jekyll server on our personal computers so that we can more quickly and easily test changes to our site.

 # What Actually is GitHub?